Overview

 Manitoulin Streams Improvement AssociationSmith Bay Creek Stream Restoration Wiikwemkoong Unceded TerritoryRestoring in-stream habitat, planting, removing invasive species and shoreline cleanup in the Wiikwemkoong Unceded Territory$50,000

-Matawa First Nations ManagementBuilding capacity in water quality monitoring in Long Lake/Lake Superior for Matawa Member First NationsBuild capacity of four Matawa member First Nations in the Lake Superior watershed to conduct water quality monitoring and integrate traditional knowledge with scientific data to support restoration actions.$44,700
+Matawa First Nations ManagementBuilding capacity in water quality monitoring in Long Lake/Lake Superior for Matawa Member First NationsBuild the capacity of four Matawa member First Nations in the Lake Superior watershed to conduct water quality monitoring and integrate traditional knowledge with scientific data to support restoration actions.$44,700

 Mohawk Council of AkwesasneAdvancing Shoreline Restoration in Akwesasne: Re-situating Data and Planning for the FutureUsing scientific data to prioritize shoreline restorations in Akwesasne through shoreline characterization and community engagement$50,000